Meet the Army On Its Toes Dancers

 Born in Philadelphia PA, Luie has been calling The Salvation Army his church since he was a child.
 His love for the arts grew when at the age of 16, he began to take dance classes through Pioneer Corps.
 Luie has participated in CAST (a touring performing arts team) twice; each time traveling internationally to perform.
 The first tour in 2003 included several stops in Italy, and then in 2015 he ventured to the UK to perform in the London O2 Stadium.
 Luie is an alumni of TAM Conservatory, having studied dance there a total of 9 years!
 Luie currently works as the Corps Assistant at the Flemington Corps in New Jersey.
 On dance, Luie remarks, “We put our hearts into it and when that happens, the Holy Spirit takes over and its not our dance, it’s God’s dance.”
 This is Luie’s second season with Company.

 Natalia was born and raised in San Juan, Puerto Rico where she’s been dancing since the age of eleven.
 She has participated in various productions in the island and continues to study ballet, jazz, modern/contemporary and hip-hop.
 In 2014 Natalia joined the Salvation Army at the San Juan Central Temple and from there on dedicated her dancing to God.
 She currently teaches dance at her corps for the children who participate in the after school ministry.
 She leads the PRVI divisional dance team alongside with her sister.
 Natalia is currently studying Elementary Education.
 She loves to share her passion for Christ with people who also share a passion for the arts.
-This is her second season dancing with Company.
+This is her third season dancing with Company.

 Born and raised in New York, Danielle became passionate about dance while living at the College for Officers Training in Suffern, New York at age 16.
 Dance became the avenue through which she discovered God’s love, as well as the way she learned to worship and connect with Him.
 Through seeing her dance teachers worship in dance Danielle found a way that she could express herself to God without words and was immediately attached.
 She continued to study jazz dance in college, and is currently part of the work-study program at Broadway Dance Center where she studies ballet, and street jazz.
-After having danced with the Greater New York Divisional Dance Team, this is Danielle’s first season with Company, and is looking forward to ministering together with this amazing team.
+After having danced with the Greater New York Divisional Dance Team, this is Danielle’s second season with Company, and is looking forward to ministering together with this amazing team.

 Bethany’s love for the arts started when she first saw the Creative Arts Service Team perform in 2007, claiming that one day she would be a part of the team.
 She has now been a part of the Team for three years and had the opportunity to perform in London, England; California; and all over the Eastern Territory.
 She has been a student at TAM Conservatory for 5 years where she has been cultivating God’s gift of dance in her life.
 Bethany leads the dance and drama groups at Asbury University’s Salvation Army Student Fellowship.
 Her dance ability has helped her to choreograph and star as Babette in Asbury University’s production of Beauty and the Beast.
 Bethany is grateful for all the places dance has brought her and she looks forward to continuing to use God’s gifts in her life to further His Kingdom as she participates in her second season with Company.

 Evangeline’s love for God and the arts led her to join the first year of CAST back in 2002.
 It was during this time that she learned how the arts could be used to teach the Gospel in new and exciting ways.
 Evangeline has experience dancing, cheerleading, and gymnastics.
 She has always enjoyed performing, especially, in musicals and choreodramas.
-Evangeline has worked for the Empire State Division as the Creative Arts Director since 2006 and is now in her second season dancing with Company.
+Evangeline has worked for the Empire State Division as the Creative Arts Director since 2006 and is now in her third season dancing with Company.
 The Salvation Army has given her the opportunity to travel the country and the world and she is grateful to be called share Christ’s love through the arts.

 Abigail has been dancing since the age of three and has studied modern, contemporary, ballet, jazz and tap.
 She is currently minoring in dance at Eastern University and is hoping to become a dance therapist in the future.
 She has taught dance at her divisional camp starting at age fourteen as well as her corps and has continued to have the opportunity to teach and perform at many corps and Kroc centers in the territory.
 Abigail was also a member of her divisional dance group and had the opportunity to lead the group for a short period.
-Abigail is excited to be a part of the Army On Its Toes Dance Company for her second season and to share the love of Jesus through dance.
+Abigail is excited to be a part of the Army On Its Toes Dance Company for her third season and to share the love of Jesus through dance.